desxyx/helmls/README.md

 # HELM.LS

-This repository is des's personal portfolio and showcase workspace.
+This repository is Des's personal portfolio and showcase workspace.

 Most projects in this repository will be deployed on AWS and published under the `helmls.com` domain.